3 World Trade Center: Initial construction and disputes

 By May 2009, the PANYNJ was seeking to reduce the size of 2 and 3 WTC and postpone the construction of 5 WTC, citing the Great Recession and disagreements with Silverstein.
 The developer had requested that the PANYNJ fund two of the towers, but the agency wanted to take control of the 3 WTC site and was willing to provide funding for only one tower.
-The PANYNJ wanted to build 3 WTC only to four stories, allowing Silverstein to construct a hotel or office building above when market conditions improved.
+The PANYNJ wanted to build 3 WTC only to the fourth story, allowing Silverstein to construct a hotel or office building above when market conditions improved.
 New York City mayor Michael Bloomberg attempted to mediate the dispute with little success.
 In July 2009, Silverstein wrote a letter to the development's stakeholders, recommending that the dispute go to arbitration.
 Silverstein officially requested arbitration the next month.
 He requested that the PANYNJ pay $2.7 billion in damages.
 An arbitration panel ruled in January 2010 that the agency did not owe him any damages.
 However, the panel also voided a clause that would have forced Silverstein to hand over the towers to PANYNJ if they were not completed by 2014.
 The panel gave Silverstein and the PANYNJ two months to reach an agreement.

 As part of the arbitration process, Silverstein requested a $2.6 billion tax-free bond issue for the redevelopment of the World Trade Center site.
 The New York state government approved the bond issue in December 2009, though the construction of 2 and 3 WTC remained on hold.
 In February 2010, Silverstein proposed constructing 3 WTC and delaying plans for 2 WTC, a move that was expected to save $262 million in the short term.
 The next month, the PANYNJ and the city and state governments of New York agreed to fund $600 million for 3 WTC's construction after Silverstein had found tenants for at least 40000 ft2 of the space.
 Silverstein would build the first five stories by 2013 if he were unable to finance the project and lease the office space.
 PANYNJ board members from New Jersey acquiesced to the deal with Silverstein, but only on the condition that the agency also fund a reconstruction of the Bayonne Bridge.

 Three PureCell fuel cells were delivered at the World Trade Center site in November 2010, providing about 30 percent of 3 WTC's power.
 In the meantime, the 1137 ft tower had been delayed indefinitely.
-The investment bank UBS was considering leasing space at 3 WTC in mid-2011, but UBS ultimately decided against it.
+The investment bank UBS was considering leasing space at 3 WTC in mid-2011 but ultimately decided against it.
 At the time, although the complex was originally supposed to have been anchored by large financial firms, these companies were generally no longer seeking to expand their space.